The Lense-Thirring effect on the Galilean moons of Jupiter: Introduction

 The paper is organized as follows.
-In Section\,\ref{sect1}, the LT signatures of some observation-related quantities of Io, Europa, Ganymede and Callisto are numerically calculated over one century and are plotted versus time.
+In Section\,\ref{sect1}, the LT signatures of some observable quantities of Io, Europa, Ganymede and Callisto are numerically calculated over one century and are plotted versus time.
 Section\,\ref{sect2} is devoted to the numerically integrated time series of the same observables due to the mismodeling in the multipoles of the Jovian gravity field and the uncertainties in the position in space of the spin axis of Jupiter.
-Section\,\ref{sect3} summarizes the findings of the paper and offers its conclusions.
+Section\,\ref{sect3} deals with the mutual $N-$body perturbations of one satellite on each other.
+Section\,\ref{sect4} summarizes the findings of the paper and offers its conclusions.